 - Proof of your relationship with a lawful permanent resident or U.S. citizen

-- Any other documentation that may help you show why you should be granted a waiver
+- Other documentation that may help you show why you should be granted a waiver